 The modern approach to budgeting is to continuously change and adapt to the changes in the business environment with both internal and external factors.

 This approach calls for more flexibility, responsiveness, and a collective approach features often lacking in traditional budgeting.
-This approach continuously updates budgets on a monthly or quarterly basis as in the rolling budget approach.

 Key performance indicators and critical success factors eventually are monitored regularly, which provides robust performance and control measures to the management.